Table of contents

 Speed of service is a HUGE differentiator today.
 From our research, we can safely conclude that brands are prioritizing how quickly they respond to and resolve queries.
 If you can find ways to minimize waiting time, reduce resolution time, and lower customer effort, you hold an edge over your competition.

-Moreover, we found that many support teams don’t just act on customer queries and file them away but use it to infer feedback.
+Moreover, we found that many support teams don’t just act on customer queries and file them away but use them to infer feedback.

 - 34% of support teams said their First Response Time (FRT) for email queries is less than 1 hour.